lassade/toctoc/README.md

 overflow the stack.
 Some formats set a cap on nesting depth to prevent stack overflows and just refuse to deserialize deeply nested data.

-In miniserde neither serialization nor deserialization involves recursion.
+In knocknoc neither serialization nor deserialization involves recursion.
 You can safely process arbitrarily nested data without being exposed to stack overflows.
 Not even the Drop impl of our json `Value` type is recursive so you can safely nest them arbitrarily.